Dedicated Husband. Father.

 Two Saturdays ago, I had the best day that I’ve had in a long time.
 Why, you might ask?

 I officially gave myself permission to stop trying to be a real estate agent.
-It’s terribly uninspiring to pursue becoming a better version of something you know you are not.
+It’s terribly uninspiring to obsess about becoming a better version of something that you know in your heart of hearts, you are not.

 I think we are all waiting and looking for someone else to grant us permission to start making the contribution we know we are capable of.